OpenDDS/OpenDDS/docs/qt.md

 ## If Using the Configure Script

 If using the configure script, supply the `--qt` option.
-If your Qt was downloaded from source or installed in a specific place (the case for prebuilt binaries on Windows), you will need to supply the root of the Qt directory so the build system can find the Qt tools, libraries, and headers.
+If your Qt was built from source or installed in a specific place (the case for prebuilt binaries on Windows), you will need to supply the root of the Qt directory so the build system can find the Qt tools, libraries, and headers.
 It's possible for Qt to put in it's headers in a sub directory of the include directory,